UKIP is not a Tory right splinter group, says Farage

 But Justice Secretary Chris Grayling said Conservative voters tempted by UKIP could let Labour into power.

-UKIP's success in local elections in May heightened tensions between the Conservative leadership and the party's grassroots and prompted the creation of a Conservative backbencher's bill calling for an in-out referendum on Europe by 2017.'No surprise'
+UKIP's success in local elections in May heightened tensions between the Conservative leadership and the party's grassroots and prompted the creation of a Conservative backbencher's bill calling for an in-out referendum on Europe by 2017.

 An online survey of UKIP councillors elected in May, carried out by ComRes for the Sunday Politics, found that 70% had previously been Conservative voters, 7% Labour voters and 1% Lib Dem voters.